- The Speech Center

 Wheaton in Mexico

-Wheaton in Mexico Program is located in Querétaro, México, a beautiful colonial city, UN World Heritage Site and bustling, modern metropolis.
+Wheaton in Mexico is located in Querétaro, México, a beautiful colonial city, UN World Heritage Site and bustling, modern metropolis.
 It is offered in the Spring semester.
 A Wheaton faculty member serves as the resident director, and students live with host families during the entire semester.
 In addition to an integrative course taught by the resident director, the program offers courses in Mexican history, Mexican art and Spanish language and literature courses taught by local Mexican faculty.
 The program is open to students from all majors.
 Some courses may meet general education and major requirements.
-Prerequisites: SPAN 201 Intermediate Spanish and GEL 231 Orientation to Study Abroad - Orientation for Wheaton in Mexico.
+Prerequisites: SPAN 201 Intermediate Spanish and GPS 231 - Orientation for Wheaton in Mexico.
 The orientation course is required and is offered in B Quad of the Fall semester.
 This program also fulfills the study abroad requirement for the Spanish major or minor.

 "Wheaton In" Summer Off Campus/Study Abroad Programs